lume/lume/README.md

 * API for making UI Components and examples for DOMElement and Mesh.
 * Unified UI Event system for GL and DOM.
 * Refactor to use ES6 Modules.
+* Add Support for Safari, Firefox, and Edge.

 ##Getting Started